Fall Money Tips: 39 Clever Ways to Save Big Now

 Just don’t get lured into the minimum spending requirement trap.
 This is where you have to spend a set amount to qualify for free shipping.

-One workaround is to have the item shipped to the store, then pick it up instead.
+One workaround is to have the item shipped to the store and then pick it up instead.
 This is free and you can stick to spending only what you budgeted.

 fall savings hacks for families